 Pulsed eddy current technique uses a broadband pulse excitation coil to generate an instantaneous current, thereby generating instantaneous eddy currents in the material under test.
 These eddy currents form a rapidly decaying pulse magnetic field under the action of the excitation current and propagate in the material.
 This decaying induction field produces a series of voltage-time signals in the probe, which contain depth information of the material.
 The core advantage of pulsed eddy current technique lies in its broadband frequency response, enabling the detection signal to provide rich depth information, which is crucial for the quantitative evaluation of materials.

-In practical applications, pulsed eddy current technique is capable of quickly and accurately detecting internal defects in materials, and it adapts well to complex structured materials.
+In practical applications, the pulsed eddy current technique is capable of quickly and accurately detecting internal defects in materials, adapting well to complex structured materials.
 Its high resolution and depth detection capability have led to its widespread use in various fields, including aerospace, automobile manufacturing, and quality control of metal materials.
+The effectiveness of this method often relies on quality eddy current NDT equipment, ensuring reliable results.
+Click here to find out more about the automotive NDT equipment and Eddy Current equipment for sale.

 Pulsed eddy current technique is influenced by various factors, including the properties of the material, defect characteristics, and testing conditions.
 Below is a brief analysis of these influencing factors: